deepshah21/springboot-rest/ReadMe.md

 add urls on the basis of what users can action after getting the response

 ## Authentication in REST services

-## microservices

-# spring cloud config
-# load balance with robbon and feign
-# implementing naming server with eureka ()
-# implementing API gateway with Zuul
-# Distributed tracing with Zipkin
-# Fault tolerance with hystrix

-## spring boot

 ## Introduction to JPA